Prasobh-23/ipLoc/README.md

 # Running CLI 🏃🏼‍♂️

-* run
+* ipv4-info
->You just have to type 'run' and hit enter
+>You just have to type 'ipv4-info' and hit enter

 # How to use